- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 - Most of the treated drinking water used in a home is for toilet flushing.

-Interested in having a speaker talk to your civic league or community group?
-We’d be happy to talk to your group about your water source, how we treat your water and improvements we are making to the water and wastewater infrastructure.
-Contact us at email@example.com for scheduling and information.
+We will come to your civic or community group to share information about your water source, how we treat your water and improvements we are making to the water and wastewater infrastructure.
+Contact Us for scheduling and information.